Group-Sparse Model Selection: Hardness and Relaxations

 An important class of structured sparsity models is based on groups of variables that should either be selected or discarded together \cite{baraniuk2010low, jenatton2011structured, obozinski2011group, rao2012signal, rao2011convex}.
 These structures naturally arise in applications such as neuroimaging \cite{gramfort2009improving,jenatton2011multiscale}, gene expression data \cite{subramanian2005gene,obozinski2011group}, bioinformatics \cite{rapaport2008classification, zhou2010association} and computer vision \cite{cevher2009sparse,baraniuk2010model}.
 For example, in cancer research, the groups might represent genetic pathways that constitute cellular processes.
 Identifying which processes lead to the development of a tumor can allow biologists to directly target certain groups of genes instead of others \cite{subramanian2005gene}.
 Incorrect identification of the active/inactive groups can thus have a rather dramatic effect on the speed at which cancer therapies are developed.

-As a result, in this paper, we consider {\em group-based} sparsity models, denoted as $\GG$.
+In this paper, we consider {\em group-based} sparsity models, denoted as $\GG$.
 These structured sparsity models feature collections of groups of variables that could overlap arbitrarily, that is $\GG = \{\G_1, \ldots, \G_M\}$ where each $\G_j$ is a subset of the index set $\{1, \ldots, N\}$, with $N$ being the dimensionality of the signal that we model.
-Arbitrary overlaps mean that we do not restrict the intersection between any two sets $\G_j$ and $\G_\ell$ from $\GG$.
+Arbitrary overlaps mean that we do not restrict the intersection between any two sets from $\GG$.

-In this paper, we address the {\em signal approximation} problem based on a known group structures $\GG$.
+We address the {\em signal approximation}, or projection, problem based on a known group structure $\GG$.
 That is, given a signal ${\bf x} \in \Real^N$, we seek an $\hat{\bf x}$ closest to it in the Euclidean sense, whose {\em support} (i.e., the index set of its non-zero coefficients) consists of the union of at most $G$ groups from $\GG$, where $G > 0$ is a user-defined group budget: